• Home

 You can either take a guided tour or rent a car and self-drive.

-As with other roads in Mountain Pine Ridge, a 4×4 is highly recommended, and you should prepare yourself for a bumpy, muddy journey.
-Although upgrade works are currently happening on the roads, they aren't complete all the way to Caracol.
+As with other roads in Mountain Pine Ridge, a larger car or SUV is recommended.
+Although upgrade works are currently happening on the roads, they aren’t complete all the way to Caracol.
+As of early 2025, it’s about 75% done, so the trip is much quicker and smoother than it ever has been.

 There used to be a risk of robbery on this long stretch of isolated road, and a convoy system was implemented for those driving to the site.
 However in 2024, the situation remains positive, and as far as we could tell, it was possible to drive to the site at any time on your own.